 This paper is structured as follows.
 Section II presents the important background knowledge related to our research.
 Section III provides the method used in this research.
-Section IV outlines the procedure used during this project.
-Lastly, section V would be the future plans after completing this LIGO SURF project.
+Lastly, a work plan would be provided in section IV.

 II.
 BACKGROUND

 A. Physics of Gravitational Waves